Graph Perceiver IO: A General Architecture for Graph Structured Data: Related Works

-Graph Neural Networks (GNN) is an efficient and well-designed framework for geometric data.
-The use of GNNs has expanded the range of applications for frameworks based on neural networks. \paragraph{Graph Neural Networks} The representative method of Graph Neural Networks (GNN) is GCN \cite{kipf2016semi} which provides spatial domain graph convolution by approximating a spectral graph convolution.
+The representative method of Graph Neural Networks is GCN \cite{kipf2017semisupervised} which provides spatial domain graph convolution by approximating a spectral graph convolution.
 GCN propagates a node representation by using a normalized adjacency matrix.
-APPNP proposes a way of propagation based on personalized PageRank, which is one of the GCN variants.
-The message passing based models like GCN, GAT \cite{velivckovic2017graph}, GrpahSAGE \cite{hamilton2017inductive}, etc., have improved classification ability on node-level and graph-level tasks.
-Furthermore, various modified models of GNNs in link prediction tasks ensure reliable performance. \cite{kipf2016variational} predict a link using an inner product between the latent embeddings of target nodes encoded based on a variational autoencoder \cite{kingma2013auto, rezende2014stochastic}. \cite{ahn2021variational} propose VGNAE that applies $L_2$-normalization before propagation to alleviate the issue that an isolated node embed got close to zero by VGAE \cite{kipf2016variational}.
-There are recent works of Graph Transformer that utilizes the transformer to the graph structured dataset.
-The expression of relational information how to redefine a positional encoding and how to learn representations using relational information. \cite{dwivedi2020generalization,ying2021transformers,chen2022structure}
+APPNP proposes propagation method based on personalized PageRank, which is one of the GCN variants. \cd{ The memory efficient RevGAT \cite{li2021training} for the deeper and wider models, Dir-GNN \cite{rossi2024edge} which adopts directionality for effective homophily and HiGCN \cite{huang2024higher} for the higher-order interaction have improved classification ability on node-level or graph-level tasks.} Furthermore, various modified models of GNNs in link prediction tasks ensure reliable performance. \cite{kipf2016variational} predict a link using an inner product between the latent embeddings of target nodes encoded based on a variational autoencoder \cite{Kingma2013AutoEncodingVB}. \cite{ahn2021variational} propose VGNAE that applies $L_2$-normalization before propagation to alleviate the issue that an isolated node embed got close to zero by VGAE \cite{kipf2016variational}. \cd{There are recent works of TokenGT \cite{kim2022pure} that applies the transformer to the graph-structured dataset.
+In addition, TAPE \cite{he2023harnessing} that utilizes the vast knowledge of LLM to enrich text information and use it as a GNN feature, and GPT4Graph \cite{guo2023gpt4graph} that applies LLM itself to various graph-related tasks. }